Class of Services (COS)

 If only one server has been defined, no choice is possible.

-The Advanced Option allow to configure the user quota, data sources, proxy settings, passwords, and more.
+The Advanced Option allow to configure the user quota, passwords, policies, and more.

 The user quota, is a set of options that limit how much space a user can occupy on the server, or how many contacts he can have.
 It also encompasses the option to send periodic notifications when the user space raises over a given threshold.